Hip dysplasia: Congenital

 Some studies suggest a hormonal link.
 Specifically, the hormone relaxin has been indicated.

 Female sex, alone without other known risk factors, accounts for 75%.
 A genetic factor is indicated since the trait runs in families and there is an increased occurrence in some ethnic populations (e.g., Native Americans, Sami people).
 A locus has been described on chromosome 13.
 Beukes familial dysplasia, on the other hand, was found to map to an 11-cM region on chromosome 4q35, with nonpenetrant carriers not affected.
 Further risk factors include, gender, genetics (family history), and firstborns.

 Acquired

 In the breech position the femoral head tends to get pushed out of the socket and the breech position is probably the most important single risk factor, whether an infant is delivered vaginally or by cesarean section.

 As an acquired condition it has been linked to traditions of swaddling infants, use of overly restrictive baby seats, carriers and other methods of transporting babies, or use of a cradle board which locks the hip joint in an "adducted" position (pulling the knees together tends to pull the heads of the femur bone out of the sockets or acetabula) for extended periods.
 Modern swaddling techniques, such as the 'hip healthy swaddle' have been developed to relieve stress on hip joints caused by traditional swaddling methods.

-A narrow uterus also facilitates hip joint dislocation during fetal development and birth.